ryanwprice/vdes10918/projects/project01/readme.md

 Worth 25%
 **Due Week 5 (Week of Feb 19)**

 ## Brief

-You will develop an interaction design artifact–a simple calculator or random generator–using HTML, CSS and JavaScript that integrates user behaviour (e.g., clicking, hovering, touching, shaking, scrolling and dragging).
-Your task is to create an index.html file that Javascript is written into following page load.
-Your content should include text, graphics and animation to enhance the interaction.
-It must include at least 2 forms of user interaction (e.g., hover/transition techniques, inputs, variable requests).
+You will develop some simple ways to take input from external sources such as the time, working with variables, animating content and creating random interactions.
+Your task is to create a dynamic page that Javascript writes into _after_ the page has loaded.
+Your content can be animated, textual, graphical or can be a mixture of all.
+It can require user input or just write directly in.
+Your content should consider text, graphics and animation to enhance the interaction.

-Examples:
+You can create your own project idea or one of the following:
 - Area or perimeter calculator
 - Tip calculator
 - Grade calculator
-- Password generator
-- Lottery ticket maker
+- Lottery Number generator

-_It is recommended that you run your idea past your instructor to ensure it fits the needs of the assignment._

 ## Deliverables

+- Demonstration of the working web page in a presentation.
-1. Blog post of the working project, discussing the project from conception to creation.
+- Blog post of the working project, discussing the project from conception to creation.
 The post should include:
 	- discussion of problems encountered and the respective solutions
 	- code snippets & screenshots to compliment your discussion
-	- walkthrough of the final project.
+	- The project uploaded to the Firebird server
-2. The code for your page zipped up and uploaded to Slate.
+- The code for your web page zipped up and uploaded to Slate with URL to blog in the comments.

 ## Grading Criteria

 _All criteria are equally weighted_

-1. The project shows interesting intellectual ideas and concepts that have been developed and refined.
-2. Passion, heart and soul have been tirelessly applied to your work.
-This can be seen in the quality of the finished piece.
-3. The finished piece shows attention to detail, technical prowess, and overall superior craftsmanship.
+1. Ability to identify the pages potential
+Analyze the feature and identify a group of users that need this feature (this should be addressed in the blog)
+2. Develop supporting documentation
+Generate a blog post with your project uploaded/linked and a walkthrough with screenshots of the functionality
-4. Quality execution of code and documentation.
+3. Quality of visual presentation
+Create a well designed Web page that gives the right information and features to the user for the purpose of the project

 ## Late Work